StakeTree/contracts/readme.md

 * `minimumFundingAmountInit` - The minimum amount in wei that funders can contribute at a time.
 Suggested amount 0.01 ether or 10000000000000000 wei.

 ### Funding contract
-Funders send ether to the contract address.
+Funders can send ether to the contract address using external accounts.
+For contracts, there's a `fund()` function which takes care of the same functionality but provides more gas that the fallback function can't.
 ### Withdrawing to beneficiary
 The beneficiary needs to call the `withdraw()` function from their beneficiary account.
 ### Refunding funders